-While no scientific assessments of caloric burn-rate in Bar Method classes have yet been done, but here’s what I can tell you based on burn rates of comparable exercise techniques.
-A 125-pound woman in good shape burns about 350 calories with the Bar Method DVD workouts (and closer to 400 calories in a beginning/intermediate studio class due to the faster pace).
+While no scientific assessments of caloric burn-rate in Bar Method classes have been done, here’s what we can tell you based on burn rates of comparable exercise techniques: A 125-pound woman in good shape reported burning about 350 calories with a Bar Method workout (and closer to 400 calories in a beginning/intermediate studio class due to the faster pace).
 In addition, Bar Method workouts give an approximately 100-calorie additional post-workout burn-off from the build-up of lactic acid.

 Advanced classes burn more, as a Bar Method student named Kristen reported a few years ago.
 “I wore my heart rate monitor for a couple of level-two classes and burned almost 500 calories (per class);” she said.
 “I burn about 600 on an hour-long run.”
 Another student, a man who took his first class wearing a heart rate monitor, burned 800 calories.
 Students in other barre fitness classes who wore calorie counting devices reported burn-offs ranging from 136 to 701 calories.

 Just how many calories you burn depends on a number of variables such as your height, weight, muscle mass, fitness level, age, your overall exertion, and many other factors.
 According to Kerrisa Smith Manheimer, National Coach and Physical Therapy Consultant for The Bar Method, “It’s very difficult to give an accurate range since there are many factors involved.”

 Another reason for the variation in results is the heart rate monitor itself.
 As Mikael Mattsson, a senior researcher (Ph.D.) at Stanford University, explains to Business Insider, “The reason it’s so difficult to get the calorie counts correct is that you’re not really measuring the calorie counts.
 To do that, you need to measure all the cells in your body and how much energy they are using.
 And obviously, you’re not going to do that.”